B3RZ3RK/awesome-spec-driven-development/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request to add more resources to this awesome list.
+Please feel free to submit a pull request to add more tools to this awesome list.